partrickJhonson/beef/Command-Module-Config.md

 ### Details ###

 The config file is in YAML format.
-It must exist in the same directory as the command module and must be named "config.yaml"
+It must exist in the same directory as the command module and must be named "config.yaml".

 Note that white-space is not allowed within a node name and tab characters cannot be used for indentation.
-A space is mandatory when separating strings within an array, for example: {{{authors: ["pdp", "wade", "bm", "xntrik"]}}}
+A space is mandatory when separating strings within an array, for example: {{{authors: ["pdp", "wade", "bm", "xntrik"]}}}.

 ### Example ###